mooxphp/moox/packages/builder/DEVLOG.md

 - [ ] Need to change the installer to scan for installable plugins, done in builder itself and the template, not tested yet

-- [ ] The create command is not as described in README
+- [ ] The create command is not as described in README, but nearby now

 - [ ] The delete command is just partly working (not deleting the plugin and migration) and not as described in README, it should delete all empty folders to stay clean